Noppadon Pattama

 Noppadon Pattama (born April 23, 1961), Thai politician, became Foreign Minister of Thailand on 6 February 2008, in the Cabinet of Prime Minister Samak Sundaravej.
 He is a member of Samak's People's Power Party.
-He is a former legal adviser to Thaksin Shinawatra, who was deposed as Prime Minister by the September 2006 military coup.
+He is a former legal adviser to Thaksin Shinawatra, who was deposed as prime minister by the September 2006 military coup.

 Early life and education

 Noppadon was born in Nakhon Ratchasima and educated at Thammasat University, Bangkok, where he graduated top of his class in law in 1982 and won a Fulbright scholarship to study in the United States.

-After receiving a prestigious Ananda Mahidol Scholarship, however, he chose instead to study at the University of London (LLM 1990) and the University of Oxford (MA 1992).
+After receiving a prestigious Ananda Mahidol Scholarship, however, he chose instead to study at King's College, University of London (LL.M.
+1990) and the University of Oxford (MA 1992).
 He was President of Thai Students’ Association in Britain 1988–1989.
 While in Britain he met Chuan Leekpai, leader of the Democrat Party, who became his political patron.